 I learned that there is only one way to be in the world as a child.

-It was reinforced in my schooling and solidified in my career in the educational system.
+It was reinforced in my schooling and solidified in my career in the education system.
 There are a set of rules for behaving that are socially accepted.
 Anything outside of that is judged, ridiculed, and punished.

 When my son did things seen to be out of the ordinary, I was anxious about how other people would react.
 That’s because people have reacted in not-so-positive ways in the past.
 The teacher in me always felt the need to correct him to make him fit in so as not to draw attention to ourselves.